 “6-2-7” I stated.

 She scrunched up her face as she consulted her notes.

 “No, no, no, Ricky” she said in her thick stereotypical Italian accent.

 She pointed at her paper as if it was plain as day that my choice was impossible.
 She didn’t actually attempt to explain why.
 It just was as far as she was concerned.

 I shrugged and moved on.
-She gave money and a list of numbers to my uncle to play when he ran errands that day.
+She gave her money and a list of numbers to my uncle to play for her when he ran errands that day.

 That evening the entirely family was sitting in front of the television together when the local station broke to show the live drawing.